 When the nerve of your tooth becomes infected, a root canal treatment lets you keep the tooth rather than having to pull it out.
-Keeping your tooth not only helps to prevent your other teeth from drifting out of line and causing jaw problems but it also helps to avoid having to replace it with an artificial tooth.
+Here at Credit River Dental Centre in Port Credit, Mississauga, our goal is always to help you to keep your own teeth.
+Keeping your teeth not only helps to prevent your other teeth from drifting out of line and causing jaw problems but it also helps to avoid having to replace it with an artificial tooth.

 How do I know if I Need a Root Canal?

 - Painful toothache that wakes you up in the middle of the night

 - Hot or Cold tooth sensitivity that lingers for more than a few seconds